jfg956/mysql-server/jfg_brain_dump.md

 matching `mysql.slow_log` is not unheard of, `mysql.slow_log.thread_id` is logged as `Id:`.
 So I could change my mind about the name.

+Addition: there is the case where no Db is selected.
+In this case, having `Db: ...` does not work.
+For this, I log `NoDb` instead of `Db: ...`.

 <!-- 6789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 -->

 While preparing this work, I saw that Percona Server has `Rows_affected` in its